-The Volunteer Income Tax Assistance Program is both a class offered during Winter Study (currently cross-listed under ECON 19 and POEC 19) and a community service program which provides low-income taxpayers assistance filing their income taxes.
-Once trained through the Winter Study Course (described below) or through the IRS online training program (at irs.gov), certified student volunteers serve clients at the Berkshire Community Action Council in North Adams on Wednesdays from 4-7pm and Saturdays from 10am-2pm through most of the tax season.
+The Volunteer Income Tax Assistance Program is both a class offered during Winter Study (currently cross-listed under ECON 22 and POEC 22) and a community service program which provides low-income taxpayers assistance filing their income taxes.
+Once trained through the Winter Study Course (described below) or through the IRS online training program (see the IRS Tax Volunteers website), certified student volunteers serve clients at the Berkshire Community Action Council in North Adams on Wednesdays from 4-7pm and Saturdays from 10am-2pm through most of the tax season.
 Community volunteers are also welcome to participate.
-For more information, contact Paula Consolini, [email protected].
+For more information, contact Paula Consolini at [email protected].

 Volunteer Income Tax Assistance Winter Study Course